nondejus/AwesomeUnityCommunity/README.md

 * Add research papers category.
 * Add subcategories for virtual reality (vive, hololens, oculus, etc...)
 * Add voxel related resources.
 See [here](http://unitycoder.com/blog/2012/10/18/voxel-resources-engines-for-unity/).
+* Include subcategories for shaders, maybe create a repository to collect awesome shaders from the community.
+* Add subcategories for frameworks (MVC, MVVM, etc...)

 And many more...